OilerNetwork/pitchlake_starknet/documentation.md

 ## The Vault:

-- **Deposit**: LP adds liquidity to the **next** option round, updating their position.
+- **Deposit**: LP adds liquidity to the protocol (into their unlocked balance)
-- **Collect:** LP collects their premiums & unlocked liquidity from the **current** round (if they do not, the funds will be rolled over to the **next** round when the **current** round settles).
-The **current** round's state must be _Running_ for this entry point to be called.
-If it were _Auctioning_, the premiums would not be calculated yet, and if it were _Settled_, the funds would have already been rolled over to the **next** round.
-- **Withdraw**: LP withdraws from their liquidity in the **next** round.
-The **current** round's state must be _Settled_ for this entry point to be called.
-The option round must be _Settled_ so that we know the value of the payout, and can calculate the value of LP's position when it was rolled over to the **next round**.
-If the round were _Auctioning_ | _Running_, the funds would still be locked in the round.
+- **Withdraw**: LP withdraws from their liquidity (from their unlocked balance)
+- (\*)Start Auction: Starts the auction for the current round, cannot be called before the round transition period has passed.
+Locks all unlocked liqudity.
+- (\*)End Auction: End the auction for the current round, cannot be called before the auction end date has been passed.
-- (1\*) Settle Current Option Round: Settles the **current** round, rolls over remaining liquidity to the **next** round, and starts the **round transition period**.
+- (\*)Settle Option Round: Settles the current option round, cannot be called before the settlement date has passed.
+Unlocks all remaining liquidity.
-- (2\*) Start Next Option Round: Starts the **next** round’s auction and deploys the **new next** round.
-Updates the vault’s **current** & **next** pointers accordingly.
-- **Getters**: There should be read functions on the vault for the **current** & **next** option round ids, the addresses for option rounds, an LP position's value in the **current** round, and the premiums/unlocked liquidity an LP can collect from the **current** round.

-> 1. Anyone can settle an option round, as long as the option expiry date is passed.
-The incentivisation scheme still needs to be designed.
-> 2. Anyone can start a new option round, as long as the current round is Settled and the round transition period has passed.
-The incentivisation scheme still needs to be designed.
+> \* Anyone can call these state transition functions, the incentivisation scheme still needs to be designed.

 ## An Option Round:

-- (1\*) **Start Auction**: Begins the auction phase of the round, allowing option buyers (OBs) to place bids for the available options.
-At this time the round becomes the **current** round within the vault.
+- (\*) **Start Auction**: Begins the auction phase of the round, allowing option buyers (OBs) to place bids for the available options.
 - **Place Auction Bid**: OB submits a bid for options.
-- (2\*) **Settle Auction**: Concludes the auction, determining the final distribution of options and premiums and mints the option (ERC20) tokens to the OBs.
-If any of the available options do not sell, a portion of the LP locked liquidity becomes unlocked.
-(LPs can withdraw these premiums and unlocked liquidity once the auction settles.
+- (\*) **End Auction**: Concludes the auction, determining the final distribution of options and premiums.
+If any of the available options do not sell, a portion of the locked liquidity becomes unlocked.
+The premiums earned (and any unsold liquidity) is sent from the option round to the vault (unlocked bucket).
+LPs can withdraw these premiums and unsold liquidity once the auction ends.
 If they ignore them, they will be included in LP's rolled over liquidity to the next round).
 - **Refund Unused Bids**: OB collects any of their bids that were not fully utilized (converted to premium).
-  > _i.e._ If OB bids 10 ETH for 10 options and only receives 5 options (@1 ETH / option), they can collect their unused 5 ETH at any time after the auction settles.
+  > _i.e._ If OB bids for 10 options @ 2ETH each (20ETH total), and the clearing price comes out to be 1ETH, then 10ETH becomes refundable and can be collected at any time after the auction settles.
+- **Tokenize Options**: OB converts the options they earn in the auction to ERC20 tokens.
+More on this later.
-- (3\*) **Settle Option Round**: Settles the option round and calculates the total payout of the option round.
-At this time, the remaining liquidity (deposits + premiums - payout) are transferred to the **next** option round.
-Note, the _Settled_ round is still the **current** round in the vault, this changes once the **round transition period** has ended and the **next** round's auction starts.
+- (\*) **Settle Option Round**: Settles the option round and calculates the total payout of the option round.
+If there is a payout (index > strike), then the total payout is sent from the vault (locked bucked) to the option round.
+At this time, the next option round is deployed (with state _Open_) and the **current round** pointer is updated.
 - **Exercise Options**: OB exercises their options to claim their individual payout, corresponding to the number of options they own.
-This burns OB's option tokens.
-- **Getters**: There should be read functions on an option round to return: the option round's state, the option round's params (strike price, settlement date, etc.), the initial liquidity in the round, the auction's clearing price, the total premiums collected, the total payout upon settlement, the amount of used/unused bids for an OB, and the payout amount for an OB.

-> 1. An auction can only start once the previous round settles and the **round transition window** passes.

-> 2. An auction can only end if the option bidding period has ended (defined in the option round's params).

-> 3. An option round can only settle if the option settlement date has been reached (also defined in the option round's params).

-> **Note:** These functions can be called by anyone (and/or may have a wrapping entry point through the vault).
-The incentivisation scheme still needs to be designed.
+OBs can exercise their options at any time after the round settles.

+> \* Only the vault can call these state transition functions, but anyone can call the wrapping entry points in the vault.

 # A Closer Look at the Contracts

 ### The Vault <-> Option Round State Connection

-The vault has pointers for its current and next round ids.
-The current round will always be either: _Auctioning | Running | Settled,_ and the next round will always be _Open._
+The vault has a pointer to the current round.
+The current round will always be either: _Open_ | _Auctioning_ | _Running_, and all previous rounds will be _Settled_.

 Once we pass the current round’s settlement date, we can settle it.
-Once a round settles, the **round transition window** must pass before the next round’s auction can start.
+Once a round settles, we deploy the next round, update the current round pointer, and the **round transition window** must pass before the next round’s auction can start.
 This window gives Pitchlake LPs time to withdraw from their rolled over positions, but also allows any LPs from other protocols to enter.

 > _This is because if other protocols adopt the same option round schedule as Pitchlake, then without a transition window, there would be no time for LP’s to exit another protocol and join before the next auctions starts, nor would Pitchlake LPs have time to withdraw their positions before they get locked into the next round._

 Once this round transition window passes, we can call the `vault::start_auction()` entry point.
-This will start the **next** option round’s auction (_Open → Auctioning_), deploy the **new next** option round contract (→ _Open_), and increment the **current** & **next** round pointers by 1.
+This will start the option round’s auction (_Open → Auctioning_).

 **Example**:

-When the vault deploys, its **current** round pointer is 0 (_Settled),_ and its **next** round pointer is 1 (_Open)_.
-Once `vault::start_auction()` is called, round 1 starts _Auctioning,_ round 2 gets deployed (as _Open_), the **current** round pointer becomes 1, and the **next** round pointer becomes 2.
+When the vault deploys, its **current** round pointer is 1 (_Open_).
+Once `vault::start_auction()` is called, round 1 becomes _Auctioning_.

 The **current** option round (1) continues, transitioning from _Auctioning_ to _Running_ to _Settled_.
-During this time, any deposits to the vault will be sent to the **next** round (2).
-After round 1 settles and the transition window passes, the cycle repeats. `vault::start_auction()` is called, round 2 becomes _Auctioning_, round 3 gets deployed as _Open_, the **current** pointer becomes 2, and the **next** pointer becomes 3.
+During this time, any deposits to the vault will be sent to the unlocked bucket.
+After round 1 settles, round 2 is deployed and becomes the current round.
+Once the transition window passes, the cycle repeats. `vault::start_auction()` is called, round 2 becomes _Auctioning_, and all unlocked liquidity becomes locked.

 **In Summary:**

-- There will always be a current and next option round contract deployed.
+- There will always be a current option round
-  - The current round will always be: _Auctioning_ | _Running_ | _Settled._
+  - The current round will always be: _Open_ | _Auctioning_ | _Running_
-  - The next round will always be _Open._
+  - The previous rounds will always be: _Settled_
+- Once the current round settles, the next round is deployed and it becomes the current round.
-- Once the current round settles, there is a window of time that must pass before the next round's auction can start.
+- There is a window of time that must pass before the next round's auction can start (round transition period).
-  - Once the auction for a round starts, it becomes the current round, and the next round gets deployed.
+- When an auction starts, all unlocked liquidity becomes locked.
+- When an option round settles, all remaining locked liquidity becomes unlocked
-- Deposits always go into the next option round.
+- Deposits always go into the unlocked bucket
-- Withdraws always come from the next round.
+- Withdraws always come from the unlocked bucket
-  - LP’s r1 position will roll over to r2, once r1 settles.
-During the transition window, r2 is _still the **next** round_, which is where LP’s withdraw will come from.
+- If an LP does not withdraw their premiums before the next auction starts, it adds to their position in the next round

 ### The Life Cycle of an Option Round

 **A Round Opens**

-A round deploys with state _Open_ as the **next** round in the vault.
-While _Open,_ LPs can deposit liquidity.
+A round deploys with state _Open_ as the **current** round in the vault.
 A round will remain _Open_ until its auction starts.

 **The Auction Starts**

-Once a round’s auction starts, its state becomes _Auctioning_ and it becomes the **current** round in the vault.
-At this time, the **new next** option round is deployed.
+Once a round’s auction starts, its state becomes _Auctioning_.
 While a round is _Auctioning_, OBs can submit bids using the `OptionRound::place_bid(amount, price)` entry point:

-> `amount:` The max amount of funds OB is bidding.
+> `amount:` The max amount of options OB is bidding for.

 > `price:` The max price per individual option that OB is bidding.

+> i.e. A bid of (10, 2) means the bidder wants at most 10 options and is willing to spend up to 2ETH per option.
+If the clearing price is > 2ETH, the entire bid becomes refundable, and if the clearing price is < 2ETH, then the OB can receive up to 10 options, and the rest of their funds becomes refundable (if they receive 10 options at 1ETH, then 10ETH is refundable and 10ETH is collected as premiums).

 **The Auction Ends**

 Once the option bidding period has passed, the auction can end, updating the round’s state to _Running_ (while remaining the **current** round in the vault).
 Pitchlake will use a fair batch auction to settle these auctions.
 A technical overview of these fair batch auctions can can be found [here](https://docs.cow.fi/cow-protocol/concepts/introduction/batch-auctions), and some examples are discussed later in this crash course.

 When the auction settles, the **clearing price** is calculated.
 This is the price per individual option.
-With this clearing price, we can calculate how many options to mint each OB, along with how much of the OBs’ bids were used & unused.
+With this clearing price, we can calculate how many options each OB will receive, along with how much of the OBs’ bids were used & unused.

 The used bids are known as the **premiums**.
 They are what the OBs end up spending to obtain the options, and are paid to the LPs.
 Any bids not converted to premiums are claimable via: `OptionRound::refund_unused_bids(OB: ContractAddress).`

-The options will be in the form of ERC20 tokens, minted to OBs at the end of the auction.
-Tokenizing the options allow them to be traded/sold/burned/aggregated/packaged into new derivates/etc.
+The options will be in the form of ERC20 tokens, distributed to OBs at the end of the auction.
+Tokenizing the options allow them to be traded/sold/burned/aggregated/packaged into new derivates/etc. To save on gas, options will not be minted upon auction end, instead the user will need to tokenize their options (if they wish to transfer/sell them).
+See [this notion page](https://www.notion.so/nethermind/Bid-Notes-b2c4f7c8995a4727993e771e96a134e5?pvs=4) for more details.

 **The Option Round Settles**

 Once the option settlement date has been reached, the next step is to settle the round.
-This permanently sets the round’s state to _Settled_ (still the **current** round in the vault).
+This permanently sets the round’s state to _Settled_ (deploying the new current round).
 Fossil lets us know what the average basefee over the option round's duration was, and depending on this value, the options may become exercisable (more on Fossil later in the crash course).
-If the options become exercisable, the total payout of the options is calculated.
+If the options become exercisable, the total payout of the options is calculated (and sent from the vault's locked bucket to the option round).
 This allows an OB to burn their options in exchange for their portion of the payout.

-When the round settles, we enter the **round transition period**.
-At this time, the parameters of the **next** round are initialized from Fossil (more on this later), and the remaining LP liquidity is sent to the next round, along with any premiums/unlocked liquidity that was not collected.
+When the round settles, all of the remaining liquidity (locked - payout) becomes unlocked, and we start the round transition period.
+At this time the new current round is deployed and values from Fossil are used to initialize the round's details (more on this later).

-> **NOTE:** If an LP does not collect their premium or unlocked liquidity during a round, it is not lost.
+> **NOTE:** If an LP does not collect their premiums (unlocked liquidity) during a round, it is not lost.
 It is included as part of their rolled over liquidity into the **next** round.

 After the transition period passes, the next round’s auction can start, repeating the same life cycle.
-At this time, the settled round is no longer the **current** round in the vault, that pointer is updated to the round that's auction just started.

 # A Technical Deep Dive